palantir/conjure-java-runtime/readme.md

 Core libraries:
 - jaxrs-clients: Clients for JAX-RS-defined service interfaces
+- jaxrs-clients-all: As above, but the library includes Feign and OkHttp as shaded packages (and does not declare them as Maven dependencies)
 - retrofit2-clients: Clients for Retrofit-defined service interfaces
 - dropwizard-servers: Configuration library for Dropwizard/Jersey servers